 She eyed him.
 “That,” she said, “is the difference between Hallandrens and Idrians.
 We pay attention to our people.”

-Behind, Jewels snorted in derision to that statement.
+Behind, Jewels snorted in derision.

-“I’m not Hallandren,” he noted.
+“I’m not Hallandren,” Denth noted.
 However, he let the statement drop as they approached the slums.
-Vivenna had to admit, as they grew close, she did get a little more apprehensive.
-This was different from the safe house she had visited with Denth and the others before.
-That had simply been a poor section of town.
+Vivenna had to admit, as they grew close, she did feel a little more apprehensive.
+This was different from the safe house she had visited with Denth and the others.

-This. . .this place felt different.
+This. . .this slum felt different.
 Darker, somehow.
-There was a distinct difference from T’Telir proper--and it was more than the run-down shops and unrepaired streets.
-Small groups of men stood on street corners, watching Denth’s group with suspicious eyes.
+It had a distinct feeling, separate from T’Telir proper--something more than just the run-down shops and unrepaired streets.
+Small groups of men stood on street corners, watching her with suspicious eyes.
 Every once in a while, Vivenna would catch a glimpse of a building with women in very revealing clothing--even for Hallandren--hanging about the front, and some even whistled toward Denth and Tonk Fah.

 This was a foreign place.
 Everywhere else in T’Telir, she felt like she didn’t fit in.
 But here, she felt unwelcome.
 Distrusted.
-That was very different.
+Even hated.

 Still, she steeled herself.
 Somewhere in this place were a group of tired, overworked, frightened Idrians.
-The frightening atmosphere made her feel even more sorry for her people, more determined to meet with them and give them hope.
-She didn’t know if they would be much help in her work, trying to sabotage the Hallandren war effort, but she did know one thing.
+The threatening atmosphere made her feel even more sorry for her people, more determined to give them hope.
+She didn’t know if they would be much help in trying to sabotage the Hallandren war effort, but she did know one thing.

 Idris had failed some of her people.
-She intended to find them, and do a better job for them than had been done in the past.
+She intended to find them and do a better job for them than had been done in the past.
 If people had slipped through the monarchy’s fingers, then it was her duty to try and pick them back up.

-“What’s that look for,” Denth said.
+“That look on your face,” Denth said.
+“What’s it for?”

-“I’m worried about my people,” she said, shivering as they passed a large group of street toughs dressed in black colors and red arm-bands, their faces stained and dirtied.
+“I’m worried about my people,” she said, shivering as they passed a large group of street toughs dressed in black with red arm-bands, their faces stained and dirtied.
 “I came by this slum when Peprin and I were searching for a new home--we were still looking for something cheaper then.
-I. . .I didn’t even want to get close to the slum, though, even though I’d heard that prices were cheap.
-I could tell it was dangerous even from the outside.”

-She shook her head.
-“I can’t believe that my people would be so oppressed that they would have to live somewhere in here, surrounded by all of this.”
+I. . .I didn’t want to get close, even though I’d heard that prices were cheap.
+I could tell it was dangerous even from the outside.
+I can’t believe that my people are so oppressed that they would have to live somewhere in here, surrounded by all of this.”

 Denth looked at her, frowning.
 “Surrounded by it?”